andresvcc/E-commerce-web-platform/README.md

 With the Platform Turborepo, developers and enthusiasts have access to a wide range of front-end and back-end applications, along with essential packages for programming, data modeling, and UI component development.
 The Turborepo follows a monorepo architecture, enabling seamless collaboration and code sharing between different parts of the project.

-# Documentation

-Before diving into the installation process, we highly recommend visiting the [Thymio Platform Documentation](https://mobsya.github.io/thymio-platform/?path=/docs/introduction--page).
-This comprehensive documentation will provide you with detailed information about the XXX-NAME-XXX , its features, and how to utilize its capabilities effectively.

 # Getting Started with XXX-NAME-XXX  Turborepo

 <br />